comorment/containers/usecases/gwas_demo.md

 To customize parameters in the header of the slurm jobs, use ``--slurm-job-name``, ``--slurm-account``, ``--slurm-time``, ``--slurm-cpus-per-task``, ``--slurm-mem-per-cpu`` arguments of the ``gwas.py`` script (and let us know if there is anything else you need to customize!).
 Further, you may need to customize ``--module-load`` argument, which by default loads ``singularity/3.7.1`` module.
-Feel free to replace this with other version of singularity, or list multiple modules if you need to load something else in addition to singularity.
+Feel free to replace this with other version of Singularity/Apptainer, or list multiple modules if you need to load something else in addition to Singularity.
-(a handy trick: if you want to explicily avoid loading the singularity module, because it's pre-installed, but don't need any other modules, you may add another irrelevant module just to overwrite the default ``--module-load`` argument).
+(a handy trick: if you want to explicily avoid loading the Singularity module, because it's pre-installed, but don't need any other modules, you may add another irrelevant module just to overwrite the default ``--module-load`` argument).
 Finally, you need to customize ``--comorment-folder`` folder containing a ``containers`` subfolder with a full copy of <https://github.com/comorment/containers>.

 For more results, see [gwas_demo](https://github.com/comorment/containers/blob/main/usecases/gwas_demo) folder.
 Main results are the following GWAS summary statistics: